si-net/SiBot/docs/features.md

 ### Developer productivity
-> As a developer I want to be able to inspect the complete chat-gpt response in debug mode
+> [IN Progress] As a developer I want to be able to inspect the complete chat-gpt response in debug mode

+Debug logging is required for this, see below

-> As a developer I want to quickly enable debug logging/capabilities quickly which enables me to see raw http responses and requests.
+> [In Progress ]As a developer I want to quickly enable debug logging/capabilities quickly which enables me to see raw http responses and requests.

+I need to reserach how to do debug logging in rust correctly and make use of it than, I also need to research how this logging is enabled and disbaled.

 > As a developer I need to be able to keep track of the used tokens and the tokens that are left in a chat